 "These are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have eternal life in his name."

 John, as the disciple whom Jesus loved, was writing to convey the enormity of his experience walking alongside Jesus in his ministry.
 For John, this Gospel account is less about conveying linear events as he experienced them and more about conveying the significance Jesus has had upon all of creation.
-The Gospel of John was written by a disciple of Jesus--a member of the inner circle in order to convey the majesty and mystery of God's love for the world as embodied in Jesus.
+The John's Gospel was written by a disciple of Jesus--a member of the inner circle in order to convey the majesty and mystery of God's love for the world as embodied in Jesus.

 If you want to learn more about the Gospel of John and the rest of scripture, take a look at Alabaster’s beautifully designed collection of Bibles and other supplemental material to help you along your journey.